-The Company has six operating credit facilities in place ranging from \$5,000 to \$275,000 across four banks for a total line of credit for \$605,000.
+The Company has four operating credit facilities in place ranging from \$5,000 to \$275,000 across three banks for a total line of credit for \$505,000.
 The facilities vary in nature including committed and uncommitted, as well as intraday, overnight or through the end of the facility term for loan drawdowns.
-In addition, the firm has \$2,000,000 in contingency funding from one financial institutions that are earmarked for Capped Contingency Liquidity Facility ("CCLF").
-The CCLF aims to support the resale/repurchase marketplace in the event that a systemically important firm goes into default.

-As of December 31, 2023, there were no outstanding balances on these credit facilities.
+As of December 31, 2024, there was an outstanding balance of \$11,621 including accrued interest.
 The committed credit facilities contain financial and other covenants.
-The Company was in compliance with all applicable covenants at December 31, 2023.
+The Company was in compliance with all applicable covenants at December 31, 2024.
 Unused fees on the committed lines range from 0.25% to 0.50% per annum, with origination fees ranging from 0% to 0.10%.
 Drawdown interest rates across committed and uncommitted lines for varying loan drawdown durations range from 0.12% to prime rate plus 3.00%.

-(7) Offsetting of Financial Assets and Liabilities
+(8) Offsetting of Financial Assets and Liabilities